AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 ## Create a structure that does not fall down. {#header-3}
 </header>

-Your course will stand or fall depending on its structure.
-You got to get this one right.
+Your course will stand or fall by its structure.
+You have to get this one right.

-Separate the easy concepts from the hard ones and don't go jumping in with a gigantic **YEEEEHAAAAWWWW!**.
-Create a logical flow of concepts and bounce it of someone else to see if it makes sense to them as well.
+Don't just go jumping in with a gigantic **YEEEEHAAAAWWWW!**.
+Separate the easy concepts from the hard ones so that you can create a logical progression of points from basic to complex.
+Create an outline of concepts and bounce it off someone else to see if it makes sense to them as well.

-Once you have an outline you can start filling out the concepts.
+Once you have an outline, you can start filling out the concepts.
 If the outline is clear and understandable you are well on your way to creating a course that others can follow.
 </section>